kchmck/vim-coffee-script/Readme.md

 ### Pathogen Installation

-Since this plugin uses rolling releases based on git commits, using pathogen and git is the preferred way to install.
+Since this plugin has rolling versions based on git commits, using pathogen and git is the preferred way to install.
 The plugin ends up contained in its own directory, and updates are just a `git pull` away.